phortx/riven/README.md

 # Riven

-!
-Still under development, please stay tuned :) !

-Converts GitHub Flavored Markdown to awesome looking PDFs!
-Featuring:
+Converts GitHub Flavored Markdown files to PDFs!
+Feature highlights:

+- Highly readable PDFs with GitHub like theme
-- Syntax Highlighting
+- Syntax Highlighting with GitHub like theme
-- Custom CSS
-- Covers
+- Smart page breaks
+- Smart directory based file merging
+- Page numbers (not finised yet, sorry)
+- ~~Custom CSS~~ (not finised yet, sorry)
+- ~~Covers~~ (not finised yet, sorry)
-- Table of Contents
+- ~~Table of Contents~~ (not finised yet, sorry)

+The gem is still under development, but it already works.
+In the current version the output PDF file name will always be `test.pdf`.
+This will change soon.

 ## Prerequisites